-Where the Dean of Research has agreed that the confidential nature of the candidate's work is such as to preclude the thesis being made freely available in on-line repository WIRE (and Collaborating Establishment, if any) and, in the case of a PhD, via the British Library, the thesis shall, immediately on completion of the programme of work, be retained by the University on restricted access and, for a time not exceeding the approved period, shall only be made available to those who were directly involved in the project.
+Where the Dean of Research has agreed that the confidential nature of the candidate's work is such as to preclude the thesis being made openly accessible online through WIRE (Wolverhampton Intellectual Repository and E-Theses) (and Collaborating Establishment, if any) and via the British Library's EThOS service, the thesis shall, immediately on completion of the programme of work, be retained by the University on restricted access and, for a time not exceeding the approved period, shall only be made available to those who were directly involved in the project.
+A data only record will appear in WIRE (including author, title, keywords etc.) until the restricted access period has expired.
 The copies of the thesis submitted for examination shall remain the property of the University but the copyright of the thesis shall be vested in the candidate.